 OK, so it’s not a return to the glory days, and you still need to comply with ad wording policies if you intend to boost your promotion.

 Here are some successful promotions I’ve seen on Facebook and Instagram.
 Full disclosure, some of these results are crazy good, and they push the limits of what you can do whilst staying authentic in the eyes of the algorithm.
 Meta are always shifting the goal posts, what works well once may not perform the same way the next time around.
 You should always be willing to mix it up and try new ways with your promotions.

 According to a conversation I had with my representative at Meta, the specific rules to running a competition or contest on Facebook or Instagram and been replaced with the Low Quality or Disruptive Content ad policy across both platforms and the Metaverse.

 Just remember, when an ad or post uses spammy content that urges people to engage in an inauthentic way – to get more likes, comments and shares – this is flagged as engagement-bait, and it’s disallowed on the platform.

 So, in short – you can ask people to like your page, share the post and tag a friend in order for more of a chance to win a prize – providing the prize on offer is something they want, and adds value to their experience.

 For best practice, Meta also asks you include a disclaimer stating that the promotion is in no way endorsed by Meta.
 You should also have your own Terms and Conditions.
 The terms of promotion can form part of the post, or could be included as a link to your website.
-We have a really cool and useful Terms and Conditions Generator for our Australian clients that you are welcome to use.
+There are various AI powered Terms and Conditions Generators out there, you should be aware of the rules in your state.